-- 44. When obtaining an understanding of the system, if a description of the system is not prepared by the responsible party, the assurance practitioner shall document the system, to the extent considered appropriate as a basis for planning the engagement, which ordinarily includes identification of: - (a) the control objectives; and - (b) the controls designed to achieve those objectives.
+- When obtaining an understanding of the system, if a description of the system is not prepared 44. by the responsible party, the assurance practitioner shall document the system, to the extent considered appropriate as a basis for planning the engagement, which ordinarily includes identification of: - the control objectives; and (a) - the controls designed to achieve those objectives. (b)